 This is one sustaining, protein rich cake.
 Almonds are a rich source of monounsaturated fats, many fat-soluble vitamins and a plethora of minerals.
 They are a very concentrated source of many health giving Phyto (plant) chemicals and are also a great protein source.

-4 large eggs, at room temperature and carefully separated
+- 4 large free-range or organic eggs, at room temperature and carefully separated

 Personally, I'm generally a throw it all in kind of baker.
 But by separating the egg white, you will achieve a much lighter cake.
 So I believe it is worth a little extra effort to beat the egg white.
 If you do have an egg white disaster or can't be bothered, you will just have a heavier, but still delicious cake.